acamposserna/PhpDesignPatterns/README.md

 ### License

-This project is licensed under the GNU GPL License.
+This project is licensed under the MIT License.